(Revised November 1, 2017)

 7. Periodically review the compensation arrangements in effect for the non-management members of the Board of Directors and recommend to the full Board any changes deemed appropriate.

-8. Coordinate the annual self-evaluation of the performance of the Board of Directors and each of its committees and oversee, or ensure that another committee has overseen, the annual evaluation of the performance of management.
+8. Oversee the annual self-evaluation of the performance of the Board of Directors and each of its committees and oversee, or ensure that another committee has overseen, the annual evaluation of the performance of management.

 9. Develop and recommend to the Board of Directors for adoption corporate governance guidelines, reevaluate such guidelines periodically and recommend to the Board of Directors for adoption any revisions that the Committee deems necessary or appropriate for the Board of Directors to discharge its responsibilities more effectively.